EwanValentine/study-serve/README.md

 Tool for curating snippets and topics for revising for exams or preparing for academic research.

+First and foremost, this should be useful to me, and me alone.
+Then I can start thinking about what features other folks might want/need from this.

 ## Concepts
 - Topic - a topic is a specific subject of study, for example: Artificial Intelligence Formal Logic
 - Artefact - is a snippet relating to a specific topic.
 For example, a description of a subject that you found to be a useful reference point, or a series of key concepts extracted from text books etc. The content along with an additional field 'tags', will be indexed in search, so you can quickly retrieve this information.